liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

 Here we give two examples about cluster computing:

 ???+info "Beowulf clusters"
     Apart from the master node, the compute nodes are seen to be highly identical.
-The master handles the allocation of nodes and provides
+The master handles the allocation of nodes and provides an interface